centre-for-humanities-computing/european-city-inference/README.md

 **Agent-Based Political Election Simulator using Predictive Coding.**

-ECI is a high-performance simulation framework designed to model collective decision-making in volatile political environments.
-Built on top of **JAX** and **PyHGF** (Hierarchical Gaussian Filter), it simulates how thousands of voters update their beliefs and cast votes under different systems (Plurality, Quadratic Voting).
+ECI is a Agent-Based simulation designed to model collective decision-making in volatile political environments.
+Built on top of **JAX** and **PyHGF** (Hierarchical Gaussian Filter), it simulates how thousands of voters update their beliefs and cast votes under different voting systems (Plurality, Quadratic Voting).

-## 🚀 Key Features
+## Key Features

 * **Cognitive Agents:** Voters are not static; They employ **Bayesian belief updating** as implemented in **hierarchical predictive coding networks**, together with an **uncertainty-informed decision-making process** to select the most relevant candidate.
 Furthermore, they observe events per **preference dimension**.
+* **Cognitive Agents:** Voters employ **Bayesian belief updating** as implemented in **hierarchical predictive coding networks**, together with an **uncertainty-informed decision-making process** to select the most relevant candidate for them.
 * **Multi-Voting Systems:** Compare outcomes between **Plurality Voting** and **Quadratic Voting**.

-## 🛠️ Installation
+## Installation

-This project uses `uv` for modern Python package management.
+This project uses `uv` for Python package management.

 ```bash
 # 1. Clone the repository